grepharder/blog/0x02_learning_frida_by_failing.md

 Corresponds to InputType.TYPE_CLASS_TEXT | InputType.TYPE_TEXT_VARIATION_PASSWORD.
 ```

-The 81 is in hex, also 0x81.
+The `81` is in hex, also `0x81`.
 I like to use radare2 for this stuff as well, run this command `rax2 0x81` -> `129`.
-See rax2 help for more.
+See `rax2` help for more.

-Reference and recommendations on how to set values in the layout XML: https://developer.android.com/training/keyboard-input/style
+Reference and recommendations on how to set values in the layout XML can be found [here](https://developer.android.com/training/keyboard-input/style).

 #### Did you noticed the `|` when setting the inputType?